rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Storing Values with Variables

-Next, you need to store the user input, like this:
+Next, we'll create a place to store the user input, like this:

 ```rust,ignore
 let mut guess = String::new();